osu-mist/web-api-skeleton/readme.md

     $ ./gradlew build
     $ ./gradlew run

-While this works fine, you can save yourself the './' and the 'w' by installing gradle and adding it to your path.
+While this works fine, you can save yourself the './' and the 'w' by installing Gradle and adding it to your path.

-### Installing Gradle

-Using your favorite web browser travel to 'gradle.org/gradle-download' and download version 2.4 from the previous releases section in the lower right.
-You only need to download the binary only, but if you want the documentation you should download the complete version.
-Now:

-    $ cd /path/to/gradle-2.4-bin.zip
-    $ unzip gradle-2.4-all.zip -d /path/to/destination_folder

-Now to install gradle

-    $ cd /path/to/gradle-2.4/bin
-    $ gradle

-If gradle successfully installed you will see a message with the gradle version and some other information.
-Now you can add it to your path.

-### Adding Gradle to your path
+### Installing and adding Gradle to your path

-These next steps assume you are using bash, and if you are will add gradle to your path.
-You can use your favorite text editor, but this documentation uses vim.

-    $ vim /home/your_username/.bashrc

-On the last line of the .bashrc add the following line:
+When you first run the gradle wrapper it automatically downloads Gradle, along with numerous associated files, and places these in a .gradle directory in your home directory.
+To add the Gradle in this directory add the following to the last line of your .bashrc.
+(Note: .bashrc is found in your home directory)

-    $ export PATH=$PATH:/path/to/gradle-2.4/bin
+    export PATH=$PATH:/home/user/.gradle/wrapper/dists/gradle-2.4-all/WRAPPER_GENERATED_HASH/gradle-2.4/bin

 Save the changes and then restart the terminal or type

     $ source .bashrc

 into the command line.
 The changes will take effect once you have done this properly.
-Now you can run gradle from inside the skeleton api or anywhere else in your system.
+Now you can run Gradle from inside the skeleton api or anywhere else in your system.

 ## Tasks